ibm-cloud-docs/apps/tutorials/tutorial_web.md

 Starter kits are available in many languages and frameworks in the {{site.data.keyword.cloud_notm}} {{site.data.keyword.dev_console}}.
 Select the language that's best for your project to get started.

 1. From the [starter kits](https://{DomainName}/developer/appservice/starter-kits/){: new_window} ![External link icon](../../icons/launch-glyph.svg "External link icon") page in the {{site.data.keyword.dev_console}}, select a starter kit for your language.
-2. Enter your app name and a unique host name, for example, `abc-devhost`.
-This host name is your app's route, `abc-devhost.mybluemix.net`.
-3. Optional.
+2. Optional.
 Provide tags to classify your app.
 For more information, see [Working with tags](/docs/resources?topic=resources-tag).
-4. Select your language and framework.
+3. Select your language and framework.
 Some starter kits might be available only in one language.
-5. Select your pricing plan.
+4. Select your pricing plan.
 There is a free option that you can use for this tutorial.
-6. Click **Create**.
+5. Click **Create**.

-The default shared domain is `mybluemix.net`, but `appdomain.cloud` is another domain option that you can use.
-For more information about migrating to `appdomain.cloud`, see [Updating your domain](/docs/cloud-foundry-public?topic=cloud-foundry-public-update-domain).
-{: tip}

 ## Step 3.
 Add services (Optional)
 {: #resources-webapp}